Eyelid Surgery (Blepharoplasty)

 Eyelid surgery is a surgical procedure to remove fat and excess skin and muscle from the eyelids.
-This surgery can correct drooping upper lids and puffy or baggy lower lids.
+This surgery may correct drooping upper lids and puffy or baggy lower lids.
 Eyelid surgery is not a lift.
 It will not remove wrinkles or lines around the eyes, nor will it alter the tone of dark circles under the eyes.
 Eyelid surgery can add a crease to Asian eyes, but it will not remove indications of race or ethnicity.

-Eyelid surgery can diminish the appearance of tiredness and aging, making you look more alert and energetic.
-If drooping lids decrease your ability to see, eyelid surgery can improve your eyesight.
 The best candidates for eyelid surgery are men and women who are physically and mentally healthy, with realistic expectations about the results of surgery.
 Eyelid surgery is usually performed on patients over 35, but if hereditary influences cause excessive drooping or bags, the procedure may be an option for younger people.

 Medical conditions such as hypothyroidism or Graves’ disease, dry eye or tearing problems, high blood pressure, diabetes, cardiovascular disease, and other circulatory disorders raise the risks of eyelid surgery and should be discussed with your surgeon prior to the procedure.
 If you have a detached retina or glaucoma, check with your ophthalmologist about the risks of surgery before you see a blepharoplasty surgeon.

 Consultation for eyelid surgery is very important.
 Your surgeon will need your complete medical history.
-Be sure to tell your surgeon about any allergies you have, about any prescription or over the counter medications you take, if you smoke, and if you take vitamins, herbal supplements, or other drugs.
+Be sure to tell your surgeon about any allergies you have, about any prescription or over-the-counter medications you take, if you smoke, and if you take vitamins, herbal supplements, or other drugs.

 You will need to provide your surgeon with relevant information from your ophthalmologist and/or the records from your most recent eye exam.
 Bring any corrective lenses, glasses or contact lenses with you.

-Your surgeon will discuss the procedure in detail, including any pre-operative and post-operative procedures.
-It's important to discuss your expectations with the doctor and to ask any questions or voice any concerns you might have.
+Your surgeon will discuss the procedure in detail, including any preoperative and postoperative procedures.
+It’s important to discuss your expectations with the doctor and to ask any questions or voice any concerns you might have.

 Immediately following the surgery, the doctor may apply an ointment to keep your eyes lubricated.
 Because you will be drowsy from the anesthesia and may have impaired vision, you will need someone to drive you home and provide some assistance for a day or two.
 The doctor may prescribe mild pain medication to alleviate any discomfort.